 (Co-edited with Trina Sotira, 2015)

 Tate put off writing his fourth grade history paper until the last minute and would still rather play outside with his friends than work on the paper.
 While staring blankly at the picture that includes a group of people who made an impact on the history of the United States, he suddenly finds himself interacting with them.
-Through interesting dialogue and questions, Tate learns how these historic figures worked together or influenced each other.
+Through interesting dialogue and questions, Tate learns how these 28 historic African American figures worked together or influenced each other.
 As a result of his experience, he is motivated to learn more and feels that he, too, can make a difference.

-(Co-wrote with Bernard C. Turner, 2015)
+(Co-written with Bernard C. Turner, 2015) Click here to purchase

 Through the activities in Exploring Our History, 4th - 8th grade educators will help students understand that trailblazers and innovators have courage, persistence, confidence and fortitude.
 Students will learn the importance of learning their history, following their curiosity, critical thinking, and researching.
 These 10 fun and interactive activities meet the needs of diverse learners and increase the level of student engagement and rigor within the learning setting.
 The multiple learning activity options support literacy development and are aligned to the Common Core State Standards.

-(Co-wrote with Bernard C. Turner, 2016)
+(Co-written with Bernard C. Turner, 2016)